phonegap-build/docs-en/3.1.0/signing/signing-android.md

 # Android Signing

-Adobe® PhoneGap Build™ allows you to sign your Android builds, so they are suitable for submission to the
+PhoneGap Build allows you to sign your Android builds, so they are suitable for submission to the
   <a href="http://market.android.com/" target="_blank">Google Play Store</a>.

 To get a release build ready, you first need to generate a signing keystore file.
 Full details are available in the
-  <a href="http://developer.android.com/guide/publishing/app-signing.html" target="_blank">Android documentation</a>
-: please ensure that you record the **alias**, as well as the **keystore password** and **key password** that you set for your keystore.
+  <a href="http://developer.android.com/guide/publishing/app-signing.html" target="_blank">Android documentation</a>.
+Please ensure that you record the **alias**, as well as the **keystore password** and **key password** that you set for your keystore.

 The next step is to go to
   <a href="https://build.phonegap.com/people/edit" target="_blank">edit your account</a>